 Carolyn Hoecker Luedtke is a litigation partner in the San Francisco office of Munger, Tolles & Olson.
 Ms. Luedtke’s practice focuses on complex business litigation, with a particular emphasis on intellectual property matters.
-For two years in a row, Ms. Luedtke has been named among California's "Top Women Lawyers" by the Daily Journal and to The Recorder’s Women Leaders in Technology Law list.
-The publication also named her one of the top 20 attorneys under 40 in 2012.
+For two years in a row, Ms. Luedtke has been named among California's "Top Women Lawyers" by the Daily Journal.
+She was also named to The Recorder’s Women Leaders in Technology Law list last year.
+In 2012, the Daily Journal named her one of the top 20 attorneys under 40.

 Trade Secret and Employee Mobility

 Ms. Luedtke has significant experience in trade secret matters, both in situations involving employee mobility, where individuals move from one competitor to another, and in cases involving allegations of trade secret theft in connection with business relationships, non-disclosure agreements, due diligence, and partnerships.
-Ms. Luedtke also has an active practice counseling clients on trade secret protection plans, as well as conducting investigations into the potential theft of trade secret information and working to resolve those situations short of litigation.
+Ms. Luedtke also has an active practice counseling clients on trade secret protection plans, as well as conducting investigations into the potential theft of trade secret information.

 Ms. Luedtke is a frequent speaker at law schools, industry conferences and continuing legal education seminars on the issues that can arise in connection with trade secrets.